pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/06-collecting-k8s-infra-metrics.md

 kubectl apply -f https://raw.githubusercontent.com/pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/main/backend/06-collector-k8s-cluster-metrics.yaml
 ```

-This will create a new instance of the OpenTelemetry collector, configured for Kubernetes metrics collection.
+This will create a new instance of the OpenTelemetry collector and related objects, configured for Kubernetes metrics collection.
 Check your setup by running:

 ```bash
 kubectl get -n observability-backend pod